frc0/frc0site/content/competition/starting-a-team.md

 ---

 #### The following advice is from FRC 2945 and their mentors.
 This was part of a Chief Delphi post [here](https://www.chiefdelphi.com/t/continuing-a-frc-team/430979/3) and used with permission!
+It was in reference to keeping an exisiting team going, but the advice is still applicable to starting a team if you have another local team that is willing to help you out by supplying a Demo Bot.

 > If you are directly affiliated with a school or a school district, see if your high school administration(s) will allow you to have demonstrations after your competition season or during your preseason.
 Those events are a great way to get interested parties in.
 Bring the robot, a way to control it, and an electronic signup sheet (like a Google Forms).
 Even if you aren’t directly affiliated with a school or a district, this is the best way to grow the student population of your team.